MIKE RABELO - MANAGER

 Prior to his manager role, Rabelo served as a coach with Single-A Connecticut for two seasons (2012-13).
 He served as a coach with the Gulf Coast League Tigers during the 2011 season, marking his first professional coaching assignment.

 Rabelo played professionally for 10 seasons after being selected by the Tigers in the fourth round of the 2001 draft.
 He saw action at the Minor League level with both the Tigers (2001-06, 2010) and Florida Marlins (2008-09).
 Rabelo spent parts of three seasons at the Major League level with the Tigers (2006-07) and Marlins (2008) seeing action in 86 games.

-Mike Hessman joins the SeaWolves in 2018 to serve as hitting coach.
-Hessman is in his third season as a coach in the Tigers organization.
-He spent the 2016 season with the Connecticut Tigers and last season with the West Michigan Whitecaps, serving as hitting coach for both clubs.
+Brian Harper joins the SeaWolves in 2019 to serve as hitting coach.
+Harper is in his third season in the Tigers organization after spending the previous two as the hitting coach for Triple-A Toledo.

 SANTIAGO GARRIDO - COACH